BeeEmp/todo-proj/README.md

 Inspiration & Source:

-This project was originally based on the tutorial "Build a Todo List App with HTML, CSS & JavaScript" by Smyk.
+This project was originally based on the tutorial "Build a Todo List App with HTML, CSS & JavaScript".

 📺 Watch the original tutorial here: https://www.youtube.com/watch?v=OulQ9W2s6Z0